 The NDA Final result will be declared after the written test and SSB Interview.
 Candidates can check the NDA result on the UPSC website, which will be displayed in pdf format.
 Candidate can search their roll numbers and see their result.
 If they found their roll numbers in the list have qualified the exam.

-National defence academy is a dream destination for all aspiring military boys, where cadets of 3 services - the Army, the Navy and the Air force are equipped with mental, moral, and physical characteristics aimed at leading soldiers.
+National defence academy is a dream destination for all aspiring military boys, where cadets of 3 services - the Army, the Navy and the Air force are equipped with mental, moral and physical characteristics aimed at leading soldiers.

 NDA exam is conducted by UNION PUBLIC SERVICE COMMISSION (UPSC).